Jimmi1e/smartHomeAPP/README.md

 This is a smart home appliance APP
 Users can use it to control hardware devices, such as camera, speaker, light.....
+Now, this project is being developed......
+The function cannot work well.